 Rest assured that mounting the horn on your vehicle is a breeze - all necessary mounting hardware is included.
 With its commanding presence and reliable functionality, the Triple Trumpet Train Air Horn is sure to turn heads and make a lasting impression.
 Upgrade your ride with this powerful addition today and experience the difference for yourself.

-It definitely deserves this coveted position.
+It deserves this coveted position.
 Great sound and depth.

 Not quite like the big brother with eight horns.
 Compressor, air tank, and mounting accessories are not included.